→Download the LEED Smart Aquastat Control 32 Installation Guide

 - Connect the temperature sensor to the wiring harness.

 - Plug the controller into a wall outlet and ensure that the LED on the controller flashes green 3 times.
+(This will be followed by 30 seconds of the green LED blinking on and off every second while the controller is in provisioning mode.)

 - Blow through the flow meter in the direction of the arrow and ensure the controller makes a slight audible click and the red LED turns on.